mobilemind/PENS/PENS_v2.0.0_Draft.md

 ### 1. Binding of PENS Message to a URI

-The PENS message shall be a valid URI [RFC 1738 and RFC 2396].
+The PENS message shall be a valid URI per RFC 1738 and RFC 2396.

-The URI shall consist of 4 components, as described in RFC 2396,
+The URI shall consist of 4 components, as described in RFC 2396:

 `<scheme>://<authority><path>?<query>`